particle-iot/docs/src/content/quickstart/aqmk-project.md

 columns: two
 ---

-# The Air Quality Monitoring Kit
+# The air quality monitoring kit

 ![](/assets/images/10-solution.png)

 Air quality monitoring is a common IoT use case, whether gauging dust levels in a workshop or industrial setting, or measuring overall air quality in a public space.
 In this tutorial, you’ll learn how to perform air quality monitoring with the [Particle Air Quality Monitoring kit](https://part.cl/air-quality-kit), display readings on a screen, and publish data to the Particle Device Cloud.

-## The Air Quality Kit comes with the following things:
+## The air quality kit comes with the following things:

 {{box op="start"}}
 - 1x Particle Argon or Boron